-The Company currently maintains a Stock Option and an RSU Plan (the "Plans"), under which stock options have been granted and may be granted to purchase a number equal to up to 10% of the Company's issued capital from time to time.
-The RSU Plan (the "2018 RSU Plan") was approved by the shareholders on May 24, 2018, and the maximum number of RSU shares issuable under this Plan shall not, together with all other security-based compensation arrangements of the Corporation exceed 10% of the issued and outstanding Common Shares as at the date of such Grant on a non-diluted basis.
-As of December 31, 2020, a total 4,293,000 RSUs were granted under the 2018 RSU Plan to officers, directors, employees and consultants and 1,238,610 were vested and 260,890 were cancelled.
+The Company currently maintains a Stock Option and an RSU Plan (the "Plans"), under which stock options have been granted and may be granted to purchase a number of shares equal to up to 10% of the Company's issued capital from time to time.
+Unallocated entitlements under the 2018 RSU Plan were last approved by shareholders on May 27, 2021, and the maximum number of RSU shares issuable under this Plan shall not, together with all other security-based compensation arrangements of the Corporation exceed 10% of the issued and outstanding Common Shares as at the date of such Grant on a non-diluted basis.
+For the year ended December 31, 2023, 1,878,320 RSUs were granted under the 2021 RSU Plan to officers, directors, employees and consultants and 1,005,333 were vested and 68,944 were cancelled.
 The value of the RSUs is based on the closing price of the Common Shares on the vesting date.
 The RSUs will vest one-third annually over three years, until fully vested from the date of the awards, and provided that these designated persons are continuously employed with or providing services to Avino.

 All Plans are administered by the Compensation Committee.
-The process the Company uses to grant equity based incentive awards is upon the recommendations of the Compensation Committee.
+The process the Company uses to grant equity-based incentive awards is upon the recommendations of the Compensation Committee.